Novation and assignment

 Agreement to assign intellectual property can be used for any type of IP including tradenames, logos and artistic rights.

-Copyright assignment covers copyright of any type, including for software, books, plays, paintings, documents, articles etc.
+Copyright assignment agreement covers copyright of any type, including for software, books, plays, paintings, documents, articles etc.

 This agreement allows you to transfer the rights to receive payments from a life insurance policy or endowment policy, perhaps as a result of a separation or divorce or perhaps because you wish to gift or sell the policy to someone else.
 You can find it here: Agreement to assign a life insurance policy or endowment policy.